 Ulf Andersson is one of the legends of our game.
 At his peak, he has reached number 4 on the rating list.
 He is famous for his great positional style and his strategic masterpieces.
-He contributed greatly at developing the theory in the Hedgehog line of the Sicilian, with both colors.
+He contributed greatly to developing the theory in the Hedgehog line of the Sicilian, with both colors.
 This is one of the structures he loved to play, bringing many strong and innovative ideas.
 He has beaten many strong players in it, one of his victims being former World Champion Anatoly Karpov.

-Andersson’s games are highly instructive and I recommend you study them if you want to improve your positional play and chess understanding in general.
+GM Andersson’s games are highly instructive and I recommend you study them if you want to improve your positional play and chess understanding in general.
 Here are some lessons you can take from his play:

 He plays them patiently, slowly improving his position and constantly trying to put his opponent under pressure.
 Once he gets even the slightest advantage, he is able to keep on building until the position collapses.

 Since I’ve just mentioned endgames (in general), he is particularly famous for his technique in the Catalan endgames.
 He has a few masterpieces where he shows what to play for and how to exploit every little weakness in the opponent’s position.

 Here too, the positions that arise can seem dry and boring for many players.
 But Andersson shows how to play against the opponent’s pieces and use the weaknesses in their structure in a very instructive way.
 If you want to see how he does that, you might want to check out his game against Karl Robatsch.
-A true masterpiece.

 He is one of the players from whom you can really understand what prophylaxis is and how it works.
-He rarely gives his opponent chances for counterplay and is able to foresee tactical ideas and traps from his opponent.
+GM Andersson rarely gives his opponent chances for counterplay and is able to foresee tactical ideas and traps from his opponent.

 But Andersson is a player who is in no rush; he can switch between different plans without making his position worse (see the Hedgehog!) and takes his time to convert his advantages.

 Ulf Andersson plays positions with more space beautifully.
 Here too, his patience is a great advantage.
-He takes his time to improve his pieces and plays slowly until it is finally time to breakthrough.
+He takes his time to improve his pieces and plays slowly until it is finally time to break through.

 If you want to learn this structure, what better model player than Ulf Andersson?
 The Hedgehog is a structure rich in ideas and you will learn many of them from his games.